chavarera/PythonScript/Regex/BuiltInFunctions.md

 #### 1.search

 - The **re.search()** method takes a regular expression pattern and a string and searches for that pattern within the string.
-- This will return a match object if search is successful Otherwise return None.
+- This will return a match object if the search is successful Otherwise return None.
-- **re.search()** return only first occurence of searching pattern in the input given string.
+- **re.search()** return the only first occurrence of searching pattern in the input given string.
-- add **'r'** before the searching pattern which will be considered as raw string
+- add **'r'** before the searching pattern which will be considered as a raw string

 **group():**
-- **group()** is an method for instance of match object.
+- **group()** is a method for an instance of the match object.
 - Return str or tuple,
 - Return subgroup(s) of the match by indices or names